 Community Insights summarize Metaculus user comments on a given question using GPT-4.
 They condense recent predictions, timestamped comments, and the current community prediction into concise summaries of relevant arguments for different forecasts on a given question.
 Forecasters can use them to make more informed decisions and stay up-to-date with the latest insights from the community.

 Community Insights are currently available on binary and continuous questions with large comment threads and will update regularly as new discussion emerges in the comments.
-If you have feedback on these summaries—or would like to see them appear on a wider variety of questions—email [email protected].
+If you have feedback on these summaries—or would like to see them appear on a wider variety of questions—email support@metaculus.com.

 If you find a Community Insights summary to be incorrect, offensive, or misleading please use the button at the bottom of the summary to "Flag this summary" so the Metaculus team can address it.